pineunity/apmec/doc/source/install/devstack.rst

 The devstack supports installation from different code branch by specifying
 <branch-name> below.
 If there is no preference, it is recommended to install
-Tacker from master branch, i.e. the <branch-name> is master.
+Apmec from master branch, i.e. the <branch-name> is master.
 If pike branch is the target branch, the <branch-name> is stable/pike.

 1. Download DevStack::